chrislevinecentric/Documentation-Starter/src/content/docs/contents/breadcrumbs.md

 * Consider utilizing alternative components for primary navigation.
 Breadcrumbs serve as a supplementary feature for global or primary navigation.
 * If your hierarchy is flat and consists of only 1 or 2 levels, it may be advisable to remove the use of Breadcrumbs entirely.

+## Additional Information

+Breadcrumb titles should inherit the same name as the page or product title the user has navigated to.